xiang0731/awesome-BrowserRelated/README.md

-# awesome-BrowserExtensions
+# awesome-BrowserRelated
-Collecting awesome browser extensions
+Collecting awesome browser-related, such as extensions, scripts